 If you are enrolled in a CSP and want to study overseas, you could get an OS-HELP loan to help pay your expenses.

-Subject to passage of legislation this initiative will remit all or part of an individual's Higher Education Loan Program (HELP) debt from their outstanding HELP debt after they have been engaged as a teacher for four years in a school in a very remote location in Australia (using the Accessibility and Remoteness Index of Australia).
+Subject to the passage of legislation, teachers can have all or part of their Higher Education Loan Program (HELP) debt remitted if they work as a teacher for four years in a very remote area in Australia (as defined by the Accessibility and Remoteness Index of Australia).

-The list of eligible schools can be accessed through the attached Very Remote Schools list.
+The list of eligible schools can be accessed through the 'very remote schools list'.